seung-lab/igneous/README.md

 ## Sample Local Use

-This generates meshes for an already-existing precomputed segmentation volume.
-It uses the MockTaskQueue driver (which is the single local worker mode).
+Below we show two ways to use Igneous on a local workstation or cluster.
+As an example, we generate meshes for an already-existing Precomputed segmentation volume.

+### In Memory Queue (Simple Execution)

+This procedure is good for running small jobs as it is very simple, allows you to make use of parallelization, but on the downside it is brittle.
+If a job fails, you may have to restart the entire task set.

 ```python
 from taskqueue import LocalTaskQueue